How to Monitor Sales Team Performance with a Dashboard Tool

 Your sales dashboard should provide data and allow you to gauge clear insights at a glance.

-You want to review your sales process from a bird eye’s view.
+You want to review your sales process from a birds eye’s view.
 On the other hand, you need to be able to go into the details and specifics of what your team is doing.

 When you have both, you’ll know how to shape your strategy.